Transparent Trade-offs between Properties of Explanations: Experiments

+\textbf{Quantitative Evaluation.} Our goal is to check the consistency between the transductive and inductive settings.
+We optimize for faithfulness (gradient-matching) and robustness (average differences), fixing $\lambda_{\texttt{F-grad}}=1$ and varying $\lambda_{\texttt{R-avg}}$.
+We report the total loss as we vary the number of inducing points $N$ that are used for GP inference, comparing this with the total loss achievable transductively.
+We investigate the impact of how the inducing points are selected in the appendix.
+For now, just like in Proposition~\ref{prop}, we assume that they share the same distribution as our query points.

+In addition to functions from Section~\ref{sec:exp-transductive}, we also consider a \textit{Convolution Neural Network (CNN)}, specifically the model architecture ResNet-50 \citep{he2016deep} pretrained on the dataset ImageNet-1k \citep{russakovsky2015imagenet}.
+For quantitative results, we sample $1000$ query images from ImageNet-1k and up to $N=1000$ separate images to be used as inducing points.
+Note that, for these images, $D=244\times 244$.
+For the robustness loss, we consider similarity measures obtained by inverting Guassian kernels, $s=k^{-1}$ and $k(\*x,\*x')=\exp(-0.5\|\*x-\*x'\|_2^2/\Lambda^2)$.

-\textbf{Inductive Setting.} In Figure~\ref{fig:inductive}, we show that inductive solutions approach transductive solutions exponentially fast as the number of inducing points are increased.
-This means the benefits we have seen so far can be achieved in the inductive setting as well (although for a more restricted set of properties).
+In Figure~\ref{fig:inductive}, we show that inductive solutions approach transductive solutions exponentially fast as the number of inducing points are increased.
+This means the benefits we have seen so far can also be achieved in the inductive setting (although for a more restricted set of properties).

-Finally, we also provide a visual example to emphasize our main argument: Directly optimizing for desired properties allow us to manage a wide range of trade-offs between properties.
-Without an explicit optimization step, existing methods offer limited range of control.
-In Figure~\ref{fig:inductive-image0}, we generate explanations for an image with both our approach and SmoothGrad.
-Our approach achieves arbitrary balance between faithfulness, robustness, and smoothness.
-Meanwhile, the hyperparameter~$\delta$ of SmoothGrad only provides control over the faithfulness vs.\ robustness trade-off and SmoothGrad never optimizes for smoothness (despite the fact SmoothGrad aims to obtain smooth explanations).
+\textbf{Qualitative Evaluation.} Finally, we also provide a visual example to highlight the control over different properties provided by POE.
+We pick a single image from ImageNet-1k (one more example in the appendix) and compare the explanations generated by our approach against SmoothGrad.
+Using POE, we optimize for faithfulness, robustness, and smoothness via GP inference, using perturbations of the original image as inducing points (uniform perturbations as opposed to Gaussian perturbations).
+We fix $\lambda_{\texttt{F-grad}}=1$ and vary $\lambda_{\texttt{R-avg}}$ and $\lambda_{\texttt{S}}$.
+For SmoothGrad, we can only vary $\delta$ in Equation~\ref{eqn:smoothgrad} (using Gaussian perturbations to match the Gaussian kernel in our approach).

+In Figure~\ref{fig:qualitative-example0}, we see that POE can achieve an arbitrary balance between faithfulness, robustness, and smoothness.
+Furthermore, the range of explanations we obtain shows that robustness and smoothness each capture distinct aspects of what makes an explanation ``noisy''.
+While the main motivation behind SmoothGrad is to de-noise explanations, it attributes noisiness solely to sharp variations in the gradients around an input point, thereby only improving robustness while missing the smoothness aspect entirely.
+Meanwhile, users seeking de-noised explanations might have different preferences regarding which aspect to prioritize.
+Without a precise definition of what constitutes a noisy explanation, and without an explicit optimization targeting that definition, it is not clear how to modify SmoothGrad to also promote smoothness alongside robustness, whereas in our approach, noisiness can be expressed as a specific mixture of robustness and smoothness based on user needs.